Cover art is handmade paper from India

 My attraction to the kemanche timbre stems from its earthy gutsiness in the lower registers, inspired by L. Shankar's use of the double violin, which consists of one violin in the double bass-cello register, and a second violin in the viola-violin register.
 Both violins are attached to one piece of wood!
 The kemanche possesses a yearning poignancy in the upper registers, and yet another distinct and ominous timbre in the middle registers.

 My alap adds Indian bells to the tracings of the meditative kemanche.
-In homage to my teacher, Pandit Jasraj, I have included the Korean jing intoning the phrase, Om, Vishnu, a prayer for the Hindu God of Preservation and Protection, at the places where the kemanche pauses.
+In homage to my teacher, Pandit Jasraj, I have included the Korean jing intoning the phrase, “Om Vishnu,” a prayer for the Hindu God of Preservation and Protection, at the places where the kemanche pauses.
 The music on this, and the other two CDs, begins and ends with two tanpuras strumming their individual phrases like waves upon the ocean shore.

 The jor and jhala are framed by rhythmic double-stops supporting the melodic voice.
 In the places where the kemanche rests, I have added a wind bell voicing the same prayer to Vishnu in the jor, and a more rhythmically complex melodic phrase in the jhala.
 A rhythmic phrase of eleven beats, inspired by the music of Yemen, and divided 3-2-3-3, makes its first appearance in the jhala, and it becomes a central theme for both kemanche and percussion in the music which follows.

 The vilambit, madhya, and drut gats present forty-one percussion bols chosen from the skin drums of India, Indonesia, China, Korea and Japan.
 These sounds form a single percussion voice analogous to the melodic voice of the kemanche.
 Indian musicians view melody as female, and percussion as male, and this is one perspective we may use to listen to the resulting tapestry of musical parts.
 For the madhya and drut gats, I have woven two distinct and complimentary percussion voices, all drawn from the forty-one bols, in the portions where the kemanche pauses.
-(I do not tune my percussion sounds in the Indian, Indonesian or any other manner, and they vary from the sounds of the actual percussion instruments from which they are derived.)

 - Michael Robinson, September 2001, Los Angeles

-© 2001 by Michael Robinson All rights reserved
+© 2001 Michael Robinson All rights reserved